 Get media coverage

-Make the most of the opportunity this Libraries Week to engage with the media and get the message out about your library and the activities you are running.
+Make the most of the opportunity this Libraries Week to engage with the media and get the message out about your library and the services you are running, whether these be online/virtual events or activities at the library.
 Media coverage is an important way of reaching your community and raising awareness in the lead-up to and after events.

 What’s the story?